-Fig.11.
-Soft switching of DAB transistors (transistors' designations as in the fig. 2), a) rising edge of the upper transistor, b) falling edge of the upper transistor.
-From the top: C1 - current of the primary side series inductor Ld (I_1) , C2 - voltage of the primary side transformer (U_1) , C3 -voltage of the transistor T1 drain-source (U{c1}) , C4 - gate voltage of the transistor T2 drain-source (U{c2}) , C5 -current of the secondary side transformer (I_2) , C6 -voltage of the secondary side transformer (U_2) , C7 - voltage of the transistor T5 drain-source, C8 - gate voltage of the transistor T6 drain-source, 200ns/div and 4us/div.
+Fig. 11.
+Soft switching of DAB transistors (transistor designations as in Fig. 2), (a) rising edge of the upper transistor, (b) falling edge of the upper transistor.
+From the top: C1 - current of the primary side series inductor Ld (I_1) , C2 - voltage of the primary side transformer (U_1) , C3 - voltage of the transistor T1 drain-source (U{c1}) , C4 - gate voltage of the transistor T2 drain-source (U{c2}) , C5 - current of the secondary side transformer (I_2) , C6 - voltage of the secondary side transformer (U_2) , C7 - voltage of the transistor T5 drain-source, C8 - gate voltage of the transistor T6 drain-source, 200 ns/div and 4 us/div

 DAB converters, whether single-phase or three-phase, share a similar structure and the ability to control output power through one or more phase shifts.
-Consequently, both systems can be governed by a control loops of identical structures.
+Consequently, both systems can be governed by control loops of identical structures.
 The primary distinction in the control loops for these systems lies in the phase shift equation derived from the power equation.

-Control methods are grounded in the application of a single or cascade Proportional-Integral (PI) controller.
-However, since the control characteristics of the DAB converter are nonlinear, operating with linear characteristics is crucial for the stability of the control loop.
+Control methods are grounded in the application of a single or cascade proportional-integral (PI) controller.
+However, since the control characteristics of the DAB converter are non-linear, operating with linear characteristics is crucial for the stability of the control loop.
 To address this, linearization methods are employed [38].
 One straightforward approach involves restricting the range of changes in the phase shift angle φ solely to the linear range of the characteristic and adjusting the system parameters based on the modified power equations [38].

 Another method for linearizing DAB characteristics is presented in [37].
 This approach simplifies the DAB control characteristics by excluding intervals where the angle φ reaches significant values and eliminating points in the characteristic where distortions occur due to phenomena related to dead time (inactive conduction state, drift, voltage dips on elements, etc.).
-This linearization facilitates the direct calculation of the angle φ from the desired value of converter output current I{dc2(ref)} [39]:
+This linearization facilitates the direct calculation of the angle φ from the desired value of the converter output current $I{\text{dc2(ref)}}$ [39]:

-$$\varphi = 0.25(1 - \sqrt{\frac{I{dc2}(ref)}{nI_n}}),$$ (4)

-where In is the rated output current of the converter at rated power P_n .
+$$\varphi = 0.25 \left(1 - \sqrt{\frac{I{\text{dc2(ref)}}}{nI_n}} \right), \tag{4}$$ where I_n is the rated output current of the converter at the rated power P_n .

-The simplest closed-loop control variant involves a single Proportional-Integral (PI) controller operating in a closed current loop.
-While this solution's implementation is simple and features high dynamics, it requires additional protection in case of a load disconnection.
+The simplest closed-loop control variant involves a single proportional-integral (PI) controller operating in a closed current loop.
+While this solution implementation is simple and features high dynamics, it requires additional protection in case of a load disconnection.
 In such scenarios, the regulator may enter a saturation state, leading to an increase in voltage on the secondary side of the converter due to the continuous supply of energy to the output capacitance.
 To address this, a combined voltage-current control loop can be employed, eliminating the drawbacks of a system with a single current regulator.
 However, this comes at the expense of reduced dynamics and increased complexity in the control system.

 Building on original simulation and experimental research, a more advanced control method was developed to significantly enhance the flexibility of using the DAB system.
 By incorporating a control loop selection term, application flexibility is raised.
 This system can operate as a current, current-voltage, or current-power loop depending on the system state, adjusting to current operating conditions.
 The structure and configuration of this proposed control system are discussed in more detail in [38].
-The proposed control system's structure is illustrated in Fig. 12, while Fig. 13 displays exemplary current and voltage waveforms in an experimental DAB system controlled according to the author's proposal.
-Notably, despite the change in the set current value from close to zero to 10A (C4 waveform), the converter's output voltage remained unchanged (C6 waveform).
+The proposed control system structure is illustrated in Fig. 12, while Fig. 13 displays exemplary current and voltage waveforms in an experimental DAB system controlled according to the author's proposal.
+Notably, despite the change in the set current value from close to zero to 10A (C4 waveform), the converter output voltage remained unchanged (C6 waveform).